paperswithbacktest/awesome-systematic-trading/README.md

 <div align="center">
-    <h1>Awesome Systematic Trading</h1>
+    <h1>Awesome Systematic (Futures) Trading</h1>
 </div>

-A set of resources for systematic futures trading.
+A curated list of awesome papers, datasets and books for Systematic Trading (Quantitative Trading) on Futures.

+How do I pick the resources?

+- Fit in Systematic Futures Trading domain
+- Mid/low frequency strategies for tradability
+- Reasonable probability to bring above market performances

+Please raise a PR if you found some good fit assets for this repo or remove some outdated assets.
+Thanks!

 - [Strategy Papers](#strategy-papers)